sachink777/Ineuron_Assignments/README.md

 2)What are the three different types of Boolean operators?

-3)Make a list of each Boolean operator's truth tables (i.e. every possible combination of Boolean values for the operator and what it evaluate ).
+3)Make a list of each Boolean operator's truth tables (i.e.every possible combination of Boolean values for the operator and what it evaluate ).

 4)What are the values of the following expressions?
 (5 > 4) and (3 == 5) not (5 > 4) (5 > 4) or (3 == 5) not ((5 > 4) or (3 == 5)) (True and True) and (True == False) (not False) or (not True)